1. BACKGROUND

 The Agency is an “outward-facing” organisation, constantly interacting with its shareholders, the participating Member States, as well as with a wide range of stakeholders.
 It works in an integrated way, with multi-disciplinary teams representing all of the Agency’s functional areas, to realise its objectives.
 Its business processes are flexible and oriented towards achieving results.
 Staff at all levels need to demonstrate the corresponding qualities of commitment, flexibility, innovation, and team-working; to work effectively with shareholders and stakeholder groups, formal and informal; and to operate without the need for detailed direction.

-3. THE CAPABILITY, ARMAMENT AND PLANNING DIRECTORATE (CAP)
+3. THE INDUSTRY, SYNERGIES AND ENABLERS DIRECTORATE (ISE)

 4. DUTIES

-Under the supervision of the Head of Unit Maritime Domain, the jobholder will be responsible for/contribute to the following activities:
+Under the supervision of the Head of Unit SES/SESAR, the jobholder will be responsible for/contribute to the following activities:

-17. take on additional tasks as required in the interest of the Agency.
+22. take on additional tasks as required in the interest of the service.

 5. CONDITIONS FOR SECONDMENT